anarchitech/muforth-anarchitech/mu/target/8051/README.md

 the BB1 no longer enumerates as serial device accessible via /dev/cuaUx, but instead is enumerating strictly as a uhid device.

+Note that this applies to accessing the device via usb; UART chatting is still available via P.4/.5 (tx,rx)

 Somebody will dig into this RSN.